Special Air Service: Second World War

-In January 1943, Colonel Stirling was captured in Tunisia and Paddy Mayne replaced him as commander.
+In January 1943, Colonel David Stirling was captured in Tunisia and Paddy Mayne replaced him as commander.
 In April 1943, the 1st SAS was reorganised into the Special Raiding Squadron under Mayne's command and the Special Boat Squadron was placed under the command of George Jellicoe.
-The Special Raiding Squadron fought in Sicily and Italy along with the 2nd SAS, which had been formed in North Africa in 1943 in part by the renaming of the Small Scale Raiding Force.
+The Special Raiding Squadron fought in Sicily and Italy along with the 2nd SAS, which had been formed in North Africa in 1943 in part by the renaming of the Small Scale Raiding Force under the command of Bill Stirling (brother of David).
 The Special Boat Squadron fought in the Aegean Islands and Dodecanese until the end of the war.
 In 1944 the SAS Brigade was formed.
 The unit was formed from: